Aman8593/Cloud_CICD/README.md

 Default output format [None]:(json,text)
 ```

-4. Open Git bash
+4. Open Git bash and Give Username and Password of Git Credential
 ```bash
 git clone <HTTPS URL of Code Commit Repo>
 ```
-Give Username and Password of Git Credential

 5. Check the Download folder or the Directory where you have cloned the URL You will see your folder is created.

 6. Copy Paste your Application Code into that folder